lmammino/loige.co/content/posts/2019-01-21_javascript-iterator-patterns/index.md

 For this reason, ECMAScript 2015 defines also the **Iterable protocol**.

-An object is said to be _iterable_ if it exposes a property called `Symbol.iterable`, which is a function that returns an _iterator_ object.
+An object is said to be _iterable_ if it exposes a property called `Symbol.iterator`, which is a function that returns an _iterator_ object.

 You can introspectively check if an object is _iterable_ with some code like this: